 - IDEAS Generator Dinner (Oct.
 3 in Lobdell) – Come learn about IDEAS, changes for 2019-20 cycle, and network with fellow social innovators.
 Find a team to join or start one of your own!
 This event is open to the entire MIT community and to the public.

-- Proposal Writing Workshop (Oct.
-22 in 10-105) – This technical workshop helps you and your team prepare for one of the IDEAS proposal deadlines.
+- Proposal Writing Workshop (Feb.
+3 from 6-7:30pm in the Bush Room) – This technical workshop helps you and your team prepare for one of the IDEAS proposal deadlines.
+RSVP Here.

-- Chat & Chew luncheons (Oct.
-16, 2019 & Feb.
-5, 2020) – Explore social innovation frameworks that you can reference while charting your social innovation or entrepreneurship path.
+- Chat & Chew luncheons ( Feb.
+5 from 12-1:15pm in W20-555) – Explore social innovation frameworks that you can reference while charting your social innovation or entrepreneurship path.
 RSVP here.

 Who is eligible for IDEAS?